IBM/ibmi-oss-docs/java/wildfly/DEPLOYMENT.md

 # Managing with Service Commander (optional)
 You can elect to manage your WildFly instance with Service Commander.
-To do so, follow these steps:
+If you are unfamiliar with Service Commander, you can read more [here](https://theprez.github.io/ServiceCommander-IBMi/#service-commander-for-ibm-i).
+The steps to leverage this tool include:
 - Install the `service-commander` package:
 ```yum
 yum install service-commander